 CRG's Housing Mediation Program is part of the statewide Eviction Diversion Initiative to prevent homelessness by keeping residents stably housed and landlords from mortgage foreclosures.
 Together with other organizations, we support landlords and tenants to talk about what is important to them and to help them find solutions that work for everyone involved.
 Mediations under this program are provided free of charge.

 When can mediation help?
 Mediation can help at any stage of the conflict, before anything gets filed, or before or during the court process.
-Mediation can help while you wait for a decision on your application for RAFT or other financial aid.
-RAFT may provide income-eligible households with up to $10,000 in payments direct to landlords to pay overdue or future rent costs.
+Mediation can help while you wait for a decision on your application for RAFT/ERMA/ERAP or other financial aid.
+These assistance programs may provide income-eligible households with payments direct to landlords to pay retroactive, overdue, and/or future rent costs.

 Contact us to learn more about mediation options for your situation.